emmercm/www/src/blog/making-uuids-more-performant-in-mysql.md

 FROM users;
 ```

-If everything went well, at the end you should have table contents similar to:
+If everything went well, at the end you should have output similar to:

 ```text
 +--------------------------------------+-------------+